StevanPataki99/MacOS-Personal-Setup/README.md

 To prevent git from asking for your username and password every time you push a commit you can cache your credentials by running the following command:
 `git config --global credential.helper osxkeychain`

+## Git SSH

+- First check for existing SSH keys on your computer by running: `ls -al ~/.ssh
+# Lists the files in your .ssh directory, if they exist`

 # TEMPORATY